darrenkjr/automated_citation_search_study/README.md

 ---

 ## Experiment
-1. Install the necessary python packages from requirements.txt
+1. Install the necessary python packages from requirements.txt (Ensure you have a virtual environment set up with Python Version 3.10.15)
 2. Modify the .env file with a semantic scholar api key.
 See https://www.semanticscholar.org/product/api for details to request an API key.
 3. Run main.py